NicolasTerroni/NicolasTerroni/README.md

   - HTML and CSS
   - GIT

-  💻 **Also interesed** on data science. big data, machine learning and IA
+  💻 **Also interesed** in data science, big data, machine learning and IA

   I learned all this at [Platzi ](https://platzi.com/ "Platzi") Here you can see all that I have learned: